-Step 16 Locate a plastic tube insert in the parts bag and the open end of blue tube connected to the RO Faucet.
-Push the entire plastic insert into the open end of the blue tube.
-To connect the tube to the elbow fitting on the outlet side (per flow arrow) of post filter which is clipped on to the membrane housing, slip the blue tube through the white compression nut, hand tighten the white nut to fitting and add 1/4 turn with a wrench.
-(See Picture to right)
+Step 14 Locate a plastic tube insert in the parts bag.
+Push the entire plastic insert into the open end of the blue tube attached to the RO faucet.
+To connect the blue tube to the Tee fitting attached to the white tube from the Shut-off Vlave, slip the blue tube through the white compression nut, hand tighten the white nut to fitting and add 1/4 turn with a wrench.
+(Refer to diagram on page 5)